Whittlesey Mere: Drainage

+By 1851, silting and peat expansion had reduced Whittlesey Mere to about 400 ha and only a metre deep.
 The construction of a new main drain of the Middle Level Navigations to Wiggenhall St Germans completed in 1848, enabled the mere to be drained.
 A pumping station with an Appold centrifugal pump was used to achieve this, rather than the more traditional scoop wheel.
 The pump had been shown for the first time at the Great Exhibition in 1851 and its inventor was commissioned to design a pump for the draining of the mere.
 It was 4.5 ft in diameter, and powered by a 25 hp steam engine, could raise 101 tons of water per minute by 2 or 3 ft.

 The project was funded by a group of gentlemen and local landowners: William Wells of Holmewood; Heathcote of Conington Castle; Edward Fellowes of Ramsey Abbey; Thornhill of Diddington; Lord Sandwich; and Wentworth Fitzwilliam of Milton.

 The drainage turned both the mere and Holme Fen into usable farmland, but subsidence followed.

 A thurible and other silver items were found in the bed of the mere and from the ram's head on one of these pieces were believed to have come from Ramsey Abbey.
 The thurible (or censer), incense boat and a sword are now in the Victoria & Albert Museum.
 Also found in the bed were blocks of quarried stone, which are supposed to have fallen from a barge on their way to the Abbey.

 A flood occurred in 1852 and the mere filled with water, but it was drained again.
 In 1862, the Marshland Sluice gave way under pressure from the tide and water flooded in.
 It was drained once more and farming resumed.